MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

 ## How to use R Server

-R Server runs as a background process when you use development tools such as **R Tools for Visual Studio (RTVS)**, RStudio, or other applications that can consume R packages.
-Data scientists who use R Server typically connect over Remote Desktop, and then use RTVS or other tools to create or run solutions interactively.
+R Server runs as a background process that starts up when you use an R IDE  such as **R Tools for Visual Studio (RTVS)**, RStudio, or other applications.
+Generally, you can use any R IDE that can consume R packages.

+Data scientists who use R Server typically connect over Remote Desktop, and then use RTVS or another to create or run solutions interactively.
+Solutions are usually script files that include a combination of R functions and functions from proprietary packages: RevoScaleR, MicrosoftML, mrsdeploy, RevoPema, and so forth.

 This release expands the interaction model to include remote execution via the `mrsdeploy` package on an R Server configured for operationalization.
 Assuming you have two or more installations of R Client 3.3.2 or R Server 9.0.1, you can interact with a remote node from the command line in a local console application or script.
+Working in this modality introduces requirements for encrypted connections and authentication.
+Supported authentication methodologies include Active Directory, Azure Active Directory, or LDAP in Active Directory (if you're using Linux or another non-Windows platform).

 Developers can use Swagger APIs to automate R analytics over single and multi-server deployments.
 For more information, see [operationalization](operationalize/about.md) and [mrsdeploy](mrsdeploy/mrsdeploy.md).

 ## Benefits of R Server